 Cape Elizabeth has little or no manufacturing and industry.
 Many of the inhabitants work in the Portland area and commute daily.
 Tourists are apparently not as important to the economy as in some of the neighboring communities such as Scarborough.
-Much of the land in the town is owned by the government.
-This land is owned by either federal, state, or municipal.
+Much of the land in the town is owned by federal, state, or municipal government.
 A former military base, Fort Williams, lies in the northeastern corner of the town and occupies approximately 20 acres of land; this land is now owned by the town.
-In the southeastern portion of Cape Elizabeth, several areas are occupied by state parks, including Crescent Beach (Reference 20).
+In the southeastern portion of Cape Elizabeth, several areas are occupied by state parks, including Crescent Beach (Reference 21).

-The Songo River, which flows south along the Town of Casco's southwestern border and the Town of Naples southeastern boarder, is the principal tributary of Sebago Lake.
-It has a length of 3.7 miles and a drainage area of 275 square miles (Reference 15).
+The Songo River, which flows south along the Town of Casco's southwestern border and the Town of Naples' southeastern boarder, is the principal tributary of Sebago Lake.
+It has a length of 3.7 miles and a drainage area of 275 square miles (Reference 16).

-The Crooked River, which flows south-southwest along Casco's western border, Harrison's eastern border, and Naples southern border, is a principal tributary of the Songo River.
-It has a length of 42 miles (Reference 15) and a drainage area of 152 square miles.
+The Crooked River, which flows south-southwest along Casco's western border, Harrison's eastern border, and Naples' southern border, is a principal tributary of the Songo River.
+It has a length of 42 miles (Reference 16) and a drainage area of 152 square miles.